 Q. What should I wear for tango?

 For class and práctica: Wear comfortable clothes that let you move.
-Flowing skirts, gaucho or Capri pants are a good option for women.
+Flowing skirts or capri pants are a good option for women.
 For men, jeans are fine or pants that are loose and allow movement.
 Please, no shorts.

 For milonga: Many women wear dresses that hug their curves but stretch and flow near their legs.
-Skirts with slits allow you to move and are sexy.
+Skirts with slits allow you to move better.
 Make sure you can take large steps without hindrance.
 Depending on the milonga, men may either wear a suit and tie or dress slacks and a collared shirt.
 Nice jeans with a dress shirt are also acceptable.

 Q. Do I need a partner?